 Research background

-Current diagnosis of hepatitis C virus (HCV) infection requires 2 sequential steps: testing for anti-HCV followed by HCV RNA PCR to confirm viremic infection.
-We have developed a highly sensitive and specific HCV-Ags enzyme immunoassay (EIA) for one-step diagnosis of viremic HCV infection.
+Current diagnosis of hepatitis C virus (HCV) infection requires two sequential steps: testing for anti-HCV followed by HCV RNA PCR to confirm viremic infection.
+We have developed a highly sensitive and specific HCV-antigens (Ags) enzyme immunoassay (EIA) for one-step diagnosis of viremic HCV infection.
 However, it has not been tested blindly and especially in those with HCV and human immunodeficiency virus (HIV) coinfection.

 Research motivation

-Although HCV RNA RT-PCR tests are highly sensitive and specific for V-HCV infection, it is timely consuming, costly, and not available and affordable in many developing countries and regions.
-Further confirming the sensitivity and specificity of HCV-Age EIA will provide additional support of its clinical value for one-step screening and diagnosing HCV viremic infection.
+Although HCV RNA RT-PCR tests are highly sensitive and specific for viremic HCV infection, it is time consuming, costly, and not available and affordable in many developing countries and regions.
+Further confirming the sensitivity and specificity of HCV-Ags EIA will provide additional support of its clinical value for one-step screening and diagnosing HCV viremic infection.

 Research objectives

-The present study was aimed to blindly assess the clinical application of our HCV-Ags EIA in one-step diagnosis of viremic HCV infection in HCV-infected and HCV/HIV-coinfected individuals.
+The present study was aimed to blindly assess the clinical application of the HCV-Ags EIA in one-step diagnosis of viremic HCV infection in HCV-infected and HCV/HIV-coinfected individuals.

 Research methods

-The study blindly tested HCV-Ags EIA for its performance in one-step diagnosing viremic HCV infection in 147 sera, 10 without HCV or HIV infection; 54, viremic HCV monoinfection; 38, viremic HCV/HIV coinfection; and 45, viremic HCV and non-viremic HIV coinfection.
+The study blindly tested HCV-Ags EIA for its performance in one-step diagnosing viremic HCV infection in 147 sera, 10 without HCV or HIV infection; 54 with viremic HCV monoinfection; 38 with viremic HCV/HIV coinfection; and 45 with viremic HCV and non-viremic HIV coinfection.

 Research results

-Our modified HCV-Ags EIA has a lower detection limit equivalent to serum HCV RNA levels of approximately 100 IU/mL.
+The modified HCV-Ags EIA has a lower detection limit equivalent to serum HCV RNA levels of approximately 100 IU/mL.
 It is highly sensitive and specific in the setting of HIV coinfection, regardless of HIV infection status and CD4 count.
-These data support the clinical application of our HCV-Ags test in one-step diagnosis of HCV infection in HIV-infected individuals.

 Research conclusions

-Our modified HCV-Ags EIA has a lower detection limit equivalent to serum HCV RNA levels of approximately 100 IU/mL.
-It is highly sensitive and specific in the setting of HIV coinfection, regardless of HIV infection status and CD4 count.
-These data support the clinical application of our HCV-Ags test in one-step diagnosis of HCV infection in HIV-infected individuals.
+These data support the clinical application of the HCV-Ags test in one-step diagnosis of HCV infection in HIV-infected individuals.

 Research perspectives

-The HCV-Ags EIA will be a novel addition to current standard and promotion of a more cost-effective one-step HCV screening and diagnosis.
+The HCV-Ags EIA will be a novel addition to the current standard and is a more cost-effective one-step HCV screening and diagnosis method.

 REFERENCES